gp0771/Decentralized-Social-Network/README.md

 The **Decentralized Social Network** is a revolutionary blockchain-based social media platform that eliminates centralized control and puts users in complete ownership of their social interactions.
 Built on smart contracts, this platform provides transparency, immutability, and censorship resistance while maintaining the familiar social media experience users expect.

-Unlike traditional social media platforms that store user data on centralized servers, our decentralized approach stores all user profiles, posts, interactions, and conversations directly on the blockchain, ensuring that no single entity can control, censor, or manipulate user content.
+Unlike traditional social media platforms that store user data on centralized servers, our decentralized approach stores all user profiles, posts, interactions, conversations, and social connections directly on the blockchain, ensuring that no single entity can control, censor, or manipulate user content or social networks.

 ## 🚀 Project Vision